TomaszDyrka/Python_Snake/README.md

 - The game will launch with a board of the given dimensions.

-- Use WASD, control the snake’s movement.
+- Use WASD to control the snake’s movement.

-- Pressing a key more than once (or holding it) causes the snake to go faster!
+- Pressing or holding a key makes the snake to go faster!

 The game ends if:

 - you hit the wall 🧱

 - or you run into yourself 🌀

 ⚙️ Requirements

-- Python 3.8+ (probably lower, I've written it on 3.13)
+- Python 3.8+ (tested on 3.13)

 - Curses library (installed by default on Linux and MacOS)

-- Works natively in any terminal — no extra external libraries required (unless you added additional features).
+- Works natively in any terminal - no extra external libraries required (unless you added additional features).

 📁 Project Structure
 ```